-- (3) Carrier must limit the number of non-ambulatory passengers according to aircraft type, self-reliance and presence of a support person.
-Contact carrier for details.
-Limits may be altered by carrier in the case of athletes with a disability attending their sporting events - (4) Medical certificate - a) Air Canada reserves the right to require a medical clearance from the company medical authorities if travel involves any unusual risk or hazard to the passenger or to other persons (including, in cases of pregnant passengers, unborn children). - (5) Support Person - a) A customer requiring a support person must be 8 years of age or older. - b) A support person or a safety assistant cannot travel with a child under 8 years old and a passenger that requires a support person attendant or a safety assistant. - c) A support person or safety assistant must travel in the same cabin as the passenger requiring such support person or safety assistant.
-In the Economy, Premium Economy or Premium Rouge cabin, the support person or safety assistant must be seated in the adjacent seat or across the aisle.
-In the Signature/Business cabin, the support person or safety assistant must be seated in the closest seat. - d) The carrier may validate what assistance is needed from the support person and whether the passenger requires any assistance or assistance from employees of the carrier other than that is usually provided by the carrier employees. - (6) Severe allergies - a) Severe allergies other than to cats or dogs
+- a) A customer requiring a support person must be 8 years of age or older. - b) A support person or a safety assistant cannot travel with a child under 8 years old and a passenger that requires a support person or a safety assistant. - c) A support person or safety assistant must travel in the same cabin as the passenger requiring such support person or safety assistant.
+In the Economy, Premium Economy or Premium Rouge cabin, the attendant or safety assistant must be seated in the adjacent seat or across the aisle.
+In the Signature Class / Business cabin, the attendant or safety assistant must be seated in the closest seat. - d) The carrier may validate what assistance is needed from the support person and whether the passenger requires any assistance or assistance from employees of the carrier other than that is usually provided by the carrier employees.

+(7) Severe Allergies

+a) Severe allergies other than to cats or dogs

 On flights operated by Air Canada, Air Canada Express and Air Canada Rouge, a buffer zone will be set up for passengers with severe allergies that will help avoid the risk of exposure.
-Passengers seated within the buffer zone will be advised prior to departure not to consume or use products containing the specific allergen, to the extent possible, balancing the rights of other passengers, and subject to paragraph d) below, and will not be offered any food known to contain the specific allergen sold from the onboard cafe.
+Passengers seated within the buffer zone will be advised prior to departure not to consume or use products containing the specific allergen, to the extent possible, balancing the rights of other passengers, and subjet to paragraph d) below and will not be offered any food known to contain the specific allergen sold from the onboard cafe.
 The size of the buffer zone depends on aircraft type, cabin and seating configuration.